everything you need to know about menstrual cups

 common materials used

-Most cups are made from medical-grade silicone, latex, or thermoplastic rubber.
-These materials are hypoallergenic, safe, and suitable for long-term use.
+Most menstrual cups are made from medical-grade silicone, latex, or thermoplastic rubber.
+These materials are hypoallergenic and designed for long-term use.

 cleaning and sterilisation tips

 Rinse your cup with water during your cycle and sterilise it by boiling at the end of your period.
-Avoid using scented soaps, as they can irritate your skin.
+Avoid using scented soaps, as they may cause irritation.

 environmental impact